barsoom/qt-remit/README.md

 ### Packaging qt-remit

-On OpenSUSE Tumbleweed, `sudo zypper in libQt6WebEngineWidgets6` gets you everything you need, since it depends on everything else qt-remit depends on.
-When building a package, make sure this is listed as a requirement.

 On macOS, the build steps above produce an application package without an icon.
-Dropping that into your `/Applications` folder should just work.
+Drop that into your `/Applications` folder to have it available from your launcher of choice.

+On Windows, the build steps produce a self-contained binary without an icon.
+Drop that wherever you want to execute it from and set up a link.

 ## Is it any good?